★ BEST INVESTING TOOLS COMPARISON ★

 SEC.gov (EDGAR)

-The bottom line: NYSE (Exchange Data & Tech) and SEC.gov (EDGAR) cover a lot of the same ground — 3 shared categories, data APIs, IPO, and official sources — so for the basics you won't go far wrong with either.
+NYSE (Exchange Data & Tech) and SEC.gov (EDGAR) cover a lot of the same ground (4 shared categories, including APIs & data feeds, corporate actions & special situations, and IPO), so for the basics you won't go far wrong with either.
 The real difference is focus: only NYSE (Exchange Data & Tech) gives you order book / level II and odd lots, and only SEC.gov (EDGAR) gives you regulatory filings monitoring and improved filings.

 Key differences at a glance